tfrank64/bms-samples-swift-hellopush/README.md

 ### Running the iOS app
 For push notifications to work successfully, you must run the helloPush sample on a physical iOS device.
 You will also need a valid APNs enabled bundle id, provisioning profile, and development certificate.

-When you run the application you will see a single view application with a "Register for Push" button.
+When you run the application, you will see a single view application with a "Register for Push" button.
 When you click this button the application will attempt to register the device and application to the Push Notification Service.
 The app uses an alert to display the registration status (successful or failed).

 When a push notification is received and the application is in the foreground, an alert is displayed showing the notification's content.
 The application uses the **ApplicationRoute** and **ApplicationID** specified in the AppDelegate to connect to the IBM Push Notification Service on Bluemix.
 The registration status and other information is displayed  in the Xcode Console